the-tatanka/product-vas-fraud-api/README.md

 The minimal requirements to execute this program are

- - Node.js (version 14) - Javascript runtime environment and
+ - Node.js (version 16) - JavaScript runtime environment and
  - npm (version 8) - Node.js package manager.

 It can also be executed self-contained as a **Docker** container.
 In that case only the Docker engine is required: